CAAPIM/Xamarin-MAS-Foundation/Guides/iOS/IOS_GUIDES.md

 //
 ```

-## Login: User Authentication and Authorization
+## Log In: Authenticate and Authorize

 **Library**: MASFoundation<br>
-**Description**: Authentication methods to use with the MAG and backend services.</br>
+**Description**: Authentication and authorization methods to use with the MAG and backend services.</br>

-### No User Authentication (default SDK flow)
+The following Mobile SDK flows are based on OAuth 2.0 grants (“methods”).
+Good news, you don't have to be an OAuth expert to implement these basic flows!

+### No Authentication, Authorize Access to an API (Default)

-**What**: No user authentication, just access an API. <br>
+**What**: When the app starts, bypass user authentication and just authorize access to an API. <br>
-**Scenario**: Upon opening your mobile bank app, you want to show your users a few bank services.
-Because there is no sensitive data, user login is not required.
+**Scenario**: You designed a mobile bank app where upon logging in, users will see descriptions of banking services.
+Because this is not sensitive data, user login is not required.
 Under the covers, the Mobile SDK requests access to the API using client ID and client secret for the registered app.
 If the app credentials are valid, the MAG returns an access token.
 In OAuth, this flow is called **client credential** and it is the default flow of the Mobile SDK.
-In a nutshell, client credentials authenticates access to an API.</br>
+In a nutshell, client credentials authorizes access to an API.</br>

-Set the `MAS.GrantFlow` propery to `MASGrantFlow.ClientCredentials` to set the default flow to no user authentication.
+Set the `MAS.GrantFlow` property to `MASGrantFlow.ClientCredentials` to set the default flow to access an API.

 ```c#
 //  Set grantFlow to Client Credentials
 MAS.GrantFlow = MASGrantFlow.ClientCredentials;
 ```

-### Authenticate User With Password, Change Default
+### Authenticate User and Password, App Start-Up

-**What**: Always start with login screen.<br>
+**What**: When the app starts, always present a login screen with username and password.<br>
-**Scenario**: You created a mobile bank app that checks bank account balances.
-In this case, you want users to always log in because the data is sensitive.
+**Scenario**: You designed a mobile bank app where users can check bank account balances.
+Because the data is sensitive, you want always want users to log in when the app starts.
 Under the covers, the Mobile SDK requests an access token from the MAG.
 If the username and password are valid, the MAG authenticates and grants access.</br>

-Set the `MAS.GrantFlow` propery to `MASGrantFlow.Password` to  change the default flow to user authentication with password.
+To change the default flow to user with password, set the `MAS.GrantFlow` property to `MASGrantFlow.Password`.

 ```c#
 //  Set grantFlow to Password
 MAS.GrantFlow = MASGrantFlow.Password;
 ```

-### Authenticate User With Password, Explicit
+### Authenticate User and Password, Specific Action

+**What**: Upon a specific action, authenticate username and password.<br>
+**Scenario**: You designed a mobile bank app that starts with a main page with banking services (non-sensitive data), but you also have a menu with a login link to access account balances (sensitive data).
+Use this method when you want to authenticate for a specific action; in this case, when the user clicks the login link.
+In OAuth, this is known as explicit password flow. </br>

 ```c#
 //